Travel & Adaptability: How to Handle Change In 7 Easy Steps

 To make adapting easier, look at your surroundings for clues for when things will change.

-All-time great RB Marshall Faulk would watch game of upcoming opponents to see their body language before plays to determine how they acted before blitzes and whatnot.
-This helped him to adapt to game changes a slit-second before he otherwise would.
+All-time great RB Marshall Faulk would watch games of upcoming opponents to see their body language before plays to determine how they acted before blitzes and whatnot.
+This helped him to adapt to game changes a split-second before he otherwise would.

 You can do the same when traveling.
 Carefully observing your surroundings helps you to anticipate potential threats and potential opportunities, making it easier to adapt when necessary.